rendely/rendely.github.io/docs/_posts/2023-05-07-phase-2-blog-posts-react.markdown

 ## Overview

-In this blog post we'll go over some of my learnings from my first React project that will be helpful for beginners.
-Going just beyond what is covered in beginner tutorials with some practical examples.
+In this blog post we'll go over some of my learnings from my first React project that could be helpful for beginners.
+These are practical examples of the types of challenges needed to build a functioning app.

 ## About my first React Project